SophMC/notechain/README.md

 ##### SQL

-- DELETE FROM tablename : deletes all the records in a table, but the table name and column constrains remain.
+- DELETE FROM tablename : deletes all the records in a table, but the table name and column constraints remain.
 - DROP TABLE tablename : if you want to completely remove the table.
 - Now on to [SQL Course 2!](http://www.sqlcourse2.com/) which focuses entirely on the SELECT command.